 and commodity components inclusive of surcharges.

 3. The Rate shall apply to receipts and deliveries at the primary points of receipt and delivery set forth on Appendix A to the FTS-1 Agreement.
+The Rate shall also apply to receipts and deliveries at all alternate points of receipt and delivery, whether within or outside of the primary path.

 4. Each party agrees that it will maintain this Amendment, all of its contents and subsequent documentation and communications in strict confidence and that it will not cause or permit disclosure thereof to any third party without the express written consent of the other party except to the extent necessary to comply with valid laws, regulations or orders of any court or agency having jurisdiction.
 However, in the event a party becomes aware of a judicial or administrative proceeding or request that has resulted or that may result in such disclosure, it shall so notify the other party immediately and will also take all actions necessary to maintain confidentiality of all discount communications and documents.